Amazon.com is a powerhouse.

 Amazon is pretty clever when it comes to understanding their customers and they try all sorts of tactics to get conversions.

-These are two of my personal favourites.
+These are two of my personal favorites.
 Take this pre-Christmas email.
 It’s pretty standard for businesses to mention that you should Order now to receive this by Christmas but Amazon always goes one step further and puts a ridiculously specific time and date on when you can place your last order.

 This specificity increases the sense of urgency experienced by customers.
 It adds to the sense of fear that they’ll miss out.

 Gregory Ciotti over at HelpScout talks about the different ways in which we can get customers to respond.
 He mentioned a study on urgency, fear and motivation and the importance of providing specific follow-up prompts in order to actually harness the urgency.
-Amazon do this well here by specifically linking to the products on offer.
+Amazon does this well here by specifically linking to the products on offer.
 Always remember to backup your sense of ‘Urgency’ with specific instructions and a clear call to action.

 Another example comes from the same chain of emails I talked about in point one, targeting Chris Schwarz and his search for a point-and-shoot digital camera.